Antonio Fleming

-Antonio Fleming (born February 6, 1974) is a former American football offensive guard in the National Football League (NFL) for the Carolina Panthers and Arizona Cardinals.
+Antonio Fleming (born February 6, 1974) is an American former football offensive guard in the National Football League (NFL) for the Carolina Panthers and Arizona Cardinals.
 He also was a member of the Frankfurt Galaxy and Birmingham Thunderbolts.
 He played college football at the University of Georgia.

 Early years

 Fleming attended Calhoun County High School.
 He was a two-way player at defensive tackle and tight end, while also being the long snapper.
 He recorded almost 300 tackles and 23 sacks in his last three years.

 As a senior, he registered 21 receptions for 356 yards, 3 receiving touchdowns, 220 rushing yards, 2 rushing touchdowns and 3 two-point conversions.
 He received Class A All-state, All-Georgia and All-area honors at the end of the season.

 He was a four-year starter for the basketball team.
 He also practiced track, finishing fourth in the state meet in the shot put as a freshman and in the discus throw as a junior.